Dashboard – Check if your improvement worked

 We recommend asking yourself:

-This person should have admin access so s/he can get insights to how people react to the actions you take, receive weekly email updates and verify how the Mood KPI develops.
+This person should have admin access so s/he can get insights into how people react to the actions you take, receive weekly email updates and verify how the Mood KPI develops.

 Remember that coworkers signing up via celpax.com will only have limited access to the dashboard result.
 You can give them more access under “configuration”.